wkirui/wkirui.github.io/_posts/2021-03-15-Map Data Visualization.md

 categories: posts
 excerpt: In this post I visualize map data using Python.
 ---
-### What is the distribution of Kenya's population data?
+### What is the distribution of Kenya's population?

 #### Introduction
 In this analysis, I use Kenya's 2019 data to map the distribution of household sizes and population density in Python.
 The data is published at [Kenya National Bureau of Statistics website.](https://www.knbs.or.ke/?page_id=3142)